particle-iot/docs/src/content/getting-started/products/security.md

 If you remove a Device ID from your product and it subsequently tries to reconnect using product firmware, it will reappear in the Denied devices list, not the quarantine list.

 ## Auto Approving Devices

+With Device OS 4.0 and later, auto-approve is not supported.
+You must pre-add all devices to your product.

 The other option for handing unrecognized devices is to automatically approve them into your product.
 This is a *less secure* option, but may be necessary if